-- Rub ½ tsp. salt & lime juice to shrimp and let stand for few minutes.
+- This step is optional.
+I usually skip this step but follow it when shrimp is smelly.
+Rub ½ tsp salt & lime juice to shrimp and let stand for few minutes.
 Wash several times under running water.

 - Crush together garlic and cumin seeds.
-When crushed, it would be about 1 tbsp.
+When crushed, it would be about 1½ – 2 tbsp.

 - Continue to cook until shrimp are curled and well cooked.
 Keep stirring the shrimp for even cooking.

 - Taste the shrimp and adjust salt & chili powder to taste.

 - Serve hot as an appetizer with/without bread or as a side dish with rice.

 - Oil – I usually make it with only oil.
 But when in mood for some indulgence, I use half oil and butter.
 I usually use 2 – 2½ of oil, in which case, keep an eye on shrimp and recommend a nonstick pan.
 You can easily use up to 4 tbsp of oil.